eathtespagheti/OnePlus-6-6T-HEVC-Recording/README.md

 # OnePlus 6-6T HEVC Recording

 This module enable HEVC/H265 video recording on OnePlus 6 and OnePlus 6T, install it via Magisk Manager.
-The bitrate value it's the same as H264 (42000000) and the HEVC code it's enabled only for video with resolution of 1080p and above.
+The bitrate value it's the same as H264 (42000000) and the HEVC code it's enabled for all the video profiles that previously used H264.
+The audio coded changed too, from AAC to HE-AAC.

 ## Bitrate reduction table